survivejs/react-book/manuscript/02_developing_with_webpack.md

 npm i webpack node-libs-browser --save-dev
 ```

 T> `node-libs-browser` is installed as it is a peer dependency of Webpack.
 Starting from npm 3 it won't get installed automatically.
-It's a good idea to have it installed to be future-proof.
+It's a good idea to have it installed in order to be future-proof.

 This is a good opportunity to try to run Webpack for the first time.
 Hit `node_modules/.bin/webpack`.
-You should see a version print, link to the cli guide and a long list of options.
+You should see a version print, link to the command line interface guide and a long list of options.
 We won't be using most of those, but it's good to know that this tool is packed with functionality if nothing else.

 Webpack works using a global install as well (`-g` or `--global` flag during installation).
 It is preferred to keep it as a project dependency like this.
 The arrangement helps to keep your life simpler.
 This way you have direct control over the version you are running.